Terminology

 Full-Time Equivalent (FTE)

 Full-time equivalents (FTEs) refer to employment levels and staffing.
-According to OMB's "Budget Concepts" documentation, "Agency FTEs are the measure of total hours worked by an agency’s Federal employees divided by the total number of one person’s compensable work hours in a fiscal year."
+According to the Office of Management and Budget (OMB)'s "Budget Concepts" documentation, "Agency FTEs are the measure of total hours worked by an agency’s Federal employees divided by the total number of one person’s compensable work hours in a fiscal year."

 Outlays